Kingxukai/linux/Documentation/usb/gadget-testing.rst

 The function is provided by usb_f_midi2.ko module.
-It will create a virtual ALSA card containing a UMP rawmidi device where the UMP packet is looped back.
+It will create a virtual ALSA card containing a UMP rawmidi device where the woke UMP packet is looped back.
 In addition, a legacy rawmidi device is created.
 The UMP rawmidi is bound with ALSA sequencer clients, too.

 Function-specific configfs interface
 ------------------------------------

-The function name to use when creating the function directory is "midi2".
+The function name to use when creating the woke function directory is "midi2".
-The midi2 function provides these attributes in its function directory as the card top-level information:
+The midi2 function provides these attributes in its function directory as the woke card top-level information:

 	=============	=================================================
 	process_ump	Bool flag to process UMP Stream messages (0 or 1)